RexJaeschke/user-documentation/guides/hack/06-type-aliases/01-intro.md

 A *type alias* is a shorthand name for a (potentially long and complex) type.
 Once a type alias has been defined, it can be used in any context in which the associated type is permitted.
+Type aliaising is an abstraction mechanism.

 Any given type can have multiple aliases, and a type alias can itself have aliases.